Digital PA, SDI electronic invoicing out of order, national chaos

-National chaos for the out of service of digital PA electronic invoicing following a ransomware attack that hit the WestPolethe company that manages the services of Digital PA and blocked the administrative activity of many companies, public administrations, municipalities, etc.
+National chaos for the out of service of digital PA electronic invoicing following a ransomware attack that hit the WestPolethe company that manages the services of Digital PAand blocked the administrative activity of many companies, public administration, municipalities, etc.

 Numerous reports have arrived at Newsauto from companies in the sector, car dealerships, mechanics and workshops that are unable to use the digital electronic invoicing service.
 There are cases of car dealers who are unable to deliver the cars because they are unable to issue the sales invoice.